 What Types of Compensation Can You Recover in an Ice-Related Slip and Fall Lawsuit?

-If successful, an ice-related slip and fall lawsuit can help you recover various types of compensation, including economic and non-economic damages.
+If you slipped and fell on ice, suing can help you get several different forms of compensation, including economic and non-economic damages.
 The specific damages you may be entitled to will depend on the severity of your injuries and the impact of the fall on your daily life.
+Common compensatory damages include the following:

-- Medical expenses: Covers emergency care, surgeries, physical therapy, and other treatments related to the injury.
+- Medical expenses: These damages cover emergency care, surgeries, physical therapy, and other treatments related to the injury.

 - Lost wages: If you missed work due to the fall, you might be eligible to recover lost income and, in some cases, compensation for reduced earning capacity.